DiaAzul/Posh-Predictive-Text/docs/source/pages/UpgradingAndChangeLog.rst

 ========================
-Upgrading and change log
+Upgrading And Change Log
 ========================

-Recent versions of Posh Predictive Text have a corresponding git tag for each version released to `PowerShell Gallery <https://pypi.python.org/pypi/django-message-broker>`_.
+Recent versions of Posh Predictive Text have a corresponding git tag for each version released to `PowerShell Gallery <https://www.powershellgallery.com/packages/PoshPredictiveText>`_.

 .. toctree::